$M^3-Verse$: A "Spot the Difference" Challenge for Large Multimodal Models: Abstract

 \section{Abstract}

 Modern Large Multimodal Models (LMMs) have demonstrated extraordinary ability in static image and single-state spatial-temporal understanding.
-However, their capacity to comprehend the dynamic changes of objects within a shared spatial context between two distinct video observations, remains largely unexplored.
-This ability to reason about transformations within a consistent environment is particularly crucial for advancements in the field of spatial intelligence.
-In this paper, we introduce \textbf{\benchmark}, a \textbf{M}ulti-Modal, \textbf{M}ulti-State, \textbf{M}ulti-Dimensional benchmark, to formally evaluate this capability.
-It is built upon paired videos that provide multi-perspective observations of an indoor scene before and after a state change.
-The benchmark contains a total of \textbf{270 scenes} and \textbf{2,932 questions}, which are categorized into \textbf{over 50 subtasks} that probe \textbf{4 core capabilities}.
-We evaluate \textbf{16 state-of-the-art LMMs} and observe their limitations in tracking state transitions.
-To address these challenges, we further propose a simple yet effective baseline that achieves significant performance improvements in multi-state perception. \textbf{\benchmark} thus provides a challenging new testbed to catalyze the development of next-generation models with a more holistic understanding of our dynamic visual world.
-You can get the construction pipeline from \href{https://github.com/Wal-K-aWay/M3-Verse_pipeline}{here} and full benchmark data from \href{https://www.modelscope.cn/datasets/WalKaWay/M3-Verse}{here}.
+However, their capacity to comprehend the dynamic changes of objects within a shared spatial context between two distinct video observations remains largely unexplored.
+In this paper, we introduce \textbf{\benchmark}, a \textbf{M}ulti-Modal, \textbf{M}ulti-State, and \textbf{M}ulti-Dimensional benchmark evaluating this capability through paired videos of scenes before and after state changes.
+The benchmark features two rigorous subsets spanning over 50 subtasks. \textbf{\simsubset} contains \textit{270 simulated scenes} with \textit{2,932 filtered QAs}, and \textbf{\realsubset} provides \textit{29 physical scenes} with \textit{552 human annotated QAs}.
+Evaluating \textbf{16 state-of-the-art LMMs} reveals severe limitations in tracking state transitions.
+To diagnose these failures, we design a \textbf{Text-Oracle Diagnostic Probe} by explicitly serializing visual streams into text.
+We demonstrate that vision encoders successfully capture state changes, yet models fail to retain these sparse visual cues across long temporal contexts. \textbf{\benchmark} thus provides a challenging new testbed to catalyze the development of next-generation models with a more holistic understanding of our dynamic visual world. \keywords{State Tracking Reasoning \and Video Understanding \and Multimodal Benchmark}